partykit/templates/templates/yjs-editor/README.md

 Ok that's a place to store occupancy data.

 > [!TIP]
-> PartyKit servers are stateful but short-running.
+> PartyKit servers are stateful but can shut down when there's no activity.
 If you need to store data for longer, as you would in production, there is first-class support for persisting small values.
 See: [Persisting state into storage](https://docs.partykit.io/guides/persisting-state-into-storage/)

 #### 2️⃣ Receiving and broadcasting occupancy data